kelmccallister/My-Portfolio/docs/Quick-Start-Guide.md

 #  Quick Start Guide: GitHub Pages

+=== "Introduction"

+    ## Introduction

     GitHub Pages are public webpages hosted and published through GitHub.
 The following sections provide instructions on how to set up a GitHub Pages site.
 Complete them in order.

     ??? note "Important Note"
         These instructions are for Windows only.

-=== "Prerequisites"

-    ## Prerequisites
+    ### Prerequisites

     Ensure that the following tools/programs have been installed: